-Last week I started a teaching series on worship (you can listen to the series here).
-I started in Romans 12:1 because it’s the only place I know of in the NT that defines worship.
+Romans 12:1 is the only place I know of in the NT that overtly defines worship.
 This is important because I think so many people have a fundamental misunderstanding about what worship is.
 Here’s the definition…

 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.

 I paraphrase it this way: worship is responding to God’s goodness and grace by surrendering your entire life to Him.

 Worship doesn’t begin and end.
 It isn’t an event.
 It isn’t something that happens a few times a week.
 Worship is a life fully surrendered to God.
 When you understand this, it fundamentally changes the way you view worship.

 The question, “How should I treat my spouse,” becomes just as important as, “What kind of music best glorifies and honors God when we get together as a church on Sunday?”